LiamCode-source/ImageModifierToolbox/README.md

-# ImageModifierToolbox - Version 1.1
+# ImageModifierToolbox - Version 1.2
 This Mendix module contains multiple Java actions that can be used to modify images.

+All actions currently work with jpg, jpeg, and png images.
 ## Java Actions
-- **ImageBrightnessAndContrast**: Currently only works with PNG images.
-Modifies the brightness and/or contrast of input image.
+- **ImageBrightnessAndContrast**: Modifies the brightness and/or contrast of input image.
+With contrast offse, -100 is very high contrast and 100 is very low contrast.

-- **ImageChangeColour**: Currently only works with PNG images.
-Change an imgae to grayscale or add a coloured tint.
+- **ImageChangeColour**: Change an imgae to grayscale or add a coloured tint.

 - **ImageConvertToPNG**: Converts Jpg, Jpeg, and WEBP images to PNG.
 Userful when wanting to use Java actions that require image to be in the PNG format.

-- **ImageFlip**: Currently works with Jpg, Jpeg, and PNG images.
-Flips images horizontally and/or vertically
+- **ImageFlip**: Flips images horizontally and/or vertically

-- **ImageOpacity**: Currently works with PNG images.
-Modifies the opacity of input image.
+- **ImageOpacity**: Modifies the opacity of input image.
+Default value is 1.
+Value should be between 0 and 1.

-- **ImageRotate**: Currently works with Jpg, Jpeg, and PNG images.
-Rotates image clockwise/anticlockwise.
+- **ImageRotate**: Rotates image clockwise/anticlockwise.

-- **ImageScale**: Currently works with Jpg, Jpeg, and PNG images.
-Scales the input image horizontally and vertically.
+- **ImageScale**: Scales the input image horizontally and vertically.
+Default scale values are 1 (no scale).

-- **ImageShear**: Currently works with Jpg, Jpeg, and PNG images.
-Shears input image.
+Values between 0 and 1 will decrease scale.
+Values greater than 1 will increase scale.

+- **ImageShear**: Shears input image horizontally and/or vertically.
+Default shear values are 0 (no shear). values can be positive or negative